-Jaguar Vector V20E is the world’s fastest cordless hull.
+Jaguar Vector V20E is the world’s fastest electric speedboat.
 Its speed is 142 km/h average speed.
 Jaguar Vector Racing set this record in the two fractions of the English record lake Coniston Water.

 This boat, Vector V20E, was developed using the technologies of Formula E cars, electric racing cars.
 A record-breaking boat that recorded an average speed of 88.61 average miles per hour (142 km/h) over a distance of about one kilometre.

 Jaguar Vector V20E is powered by 320 kg of batteries and a twin of Yasa electric motors generating 295 hp.
 The boat was designed and built in collaboration with Jaguar Racing’s technical partner Williams Advanced Engineering.